Superman: La Atracción de Acero

 Superman: La Atracción de Acero (meaning "Superman: The Attraction of Steel") is a steel floorless roller coaster at Parque Warner Madrid in Spain.

+Design

-It was built by Bolliger & Mabillard and opened on 6, April 2002.
-It features 7 inversions: a Vertical Loop, an Immelmann, a Spiralling Camelback, a Cobra Roll and two interlocking Flatspins.
+The ride was built by Bolliger & Mabillard and opened on 6 April 2002.
+It features 7 inversions: a Vertical Loop, an Immelmann, a Zero-G-Roll, a Cobra Roll and two interlocking Flatspins.
 It features a straight drop, instead of a swooping drop like on most B&M looping coasters.

+Theming

+The ride is themed to the DC Comics superhero Superman, as such the ride's queue resembles an office of the fictional newspaper agency Daily Planet.
+Throughout the station building there are covers of famous Superman comics and posters talking about the hero's powers and abilities.

+In pop culture

 In 2015, the coaster was featured in Glenn Paton's short film H Positive.
 Although the off-ride footage was modified to include several additional vertical loops, the on-ride footage in the film was left largely intact.
-The entire layout can be seen, several other attractions can be seen in the background, including Batman: Arkham Asylum, Coaster-Express, Stunt Fall, and La Venganza del Enigma.
+The entire layout can be seen, several other attractions can be seen in the background, including Shadows of Arkham, Coaster-Express, Stunt Fall, and La Venganza del Enigma.